Differential Cohomology: Categories, Characteristic Classes, and Connections: Chern--Weil theory

-\begin{ex} Take $K=\GL_n$ so that $Q$ has an associated rank $n$ vector bundle $V\rta X$.
-The adjoint bundle can be identified with the endomorphism bundle $\mrm{End}(V)$.
-Under this identification, a principal connection on $Q$ corresponds to a connection on the vector bundle $V\rta X$, and the curvature $\tilde{\Omega}$ from a principal connection on $Q$ corresponds to the curvature of $V\rta X$. \end{ex}
+\begin{example} Take $K=\GL_n$ so that $Q$ has an associated rank $n$ vector bundle $V\to X$.
+The adjoint bundle can be identified with the endomorphism bundle $\End(V)$.
+Under this identification, a principal connection on $Q$ corresponds to a connection on the vector bundle $V\to X$, and the curvature $\tilde{\Omega}$ from a principal connection on $Q$ corresponds to the curvature of $V\to X$. \end{example}